The most money and lowest monthly payment for your renovation

 Considering adding a deck or patio to your outdoor space?
 You’re in the right place.

-Bear in mind that if you want to undertake a second story install, or if you want to build your deck to a unique or esoteric design, this will increase the cost.
+Remodeling Magazine suggests that the average cost to build a wooden deck is $14,360 and a composite deck is $19,856.
+Bear in mind that if you want to undertake a second-story install, or if you want to build your deck to a unique or esoteric design, this will increase the cost.
 In general, you can expect this type of project to add between $8 and $20 per square foot.

 The following can help to give you a rough idea of what you can expect to pay for different sizes:

-Composite decking materials tend to be substantially more expensive than their wooden counterparts because of the more specialized manufacturing and processing techniques that are required before the material is ready for installation.
+Composite deck costs tend to be substantially more expensive than their wooden counterparts because of the more specialized manufacturing and processing techniques that are required before the material is ready for installation.

-In general, you can expect plastic or composite decking to cost between $12 and $22 per square foot.
+In general, plastic or composite decks cost between $12 and $22 per square foot.
 If you include other components, such as moorings, railings, hardware, and framework, the cost increases to between $30 and $40 per square foot (not including installation).
 This makes composite materials around 40% more expensive than wood on average.

 In some instances, however, composite materials can turn out to be cheaper than wood.
 Some wooden materials, such as Ipe and Tigerwood, can be very difficult to work with, which will generally increase the labor costs associated with their installation.
 In these cases, a composite option may be cheaper when costs are factored across the whole project.